anoncam/linear-cli/MODIFY_LABELS.md

 5. Consider both team-specific and workspace-wide labels
 6. Prioritize changes that would most improve clarity and consistency
 7. Provide a machine-readable JSON output at the end that captures all your recommendations
+8. IMPORTANT: Always include the exact label ID from the input data for each label you reference in the JSON output
+9. For any rename, recolor, or remove operations, copy the exact label ID from the input to your JSON output
+10. For merge operations, include all source label IDs in the sourceLabelIds array